 Future Motion also released a “love hump” and Flat Kick footpad set for the GT as other options for riders.
 The ‘Flat Kick’ option was not released until later 2022.
 The grip tape on the GT is more pronounced and thicker than the finer grain on the XR and Plus platforms.
 Future Motion also decided to remove the metal and wood theme by swapping out the older wooden pads for composite components.
 The status bar from the Pint does find its way on the GT as well as Simplestop and sensor engagement.

-With the front sensor being concave for the first time ever, it is suspected that this was the culprit in the Ghosting issues that were experienced by riders who purchased on the initial release.
-Future Motion did make the sensor more sensitive as many riders requested however it was too sensitive.
+Earlier Models With Sensor Issue: With the front sensor being concave for the first time ever, it is suspected that this was the culprit in the Ghosting issues that were experienced by riders who purchased on the initial release.
+Future Motion did make the sensor more sensitive as many riders requested however it appears to have been too sensitive.
 The concavity of the footpad may have been some of the issue however in August of 2022, Future Motion did a recall on the front sensor pad.
-They did not do a full board recall.
+They did not do a full board recall however they issued replacement sensors.
 This did appear to alleviate the issues with ghosting on the GT.

 Summary